 Drone was originally developed for military purpose for surveillance of enemy troops.
 However, the drone is now used in a wide variety area specifically in sport, logistic, media, industry, and agriculture area.
-Since drone can be equipped with GPS flight assistance, Sensor, Radar, and Camera, it can detect abnormal action when it fly over the farmland and report the data to the administration center.
+Since drone can be equipped with GPS flight assistance, Sensor, Radar, and Camera, it can detect abnormal action when it fly over the farmland and report the data to the administration centre.
 In addition, the drone can carry pesticides and spray over the crop to protect it from fungal infections.

-Drone collects the information regarding the condition of farmland and crop and send the monitoring data to the administration center.
-At agriculture administration center, the aggregated data can be analyzed and the information used for smart faming solution e.g., knowing how much fertilizer needs to be used, detecting what harmful insects are living in the farmland.
+Drone collects the information regarding the condition of farmland and crop and send the monitoring data to the administration centre.
+At agriculture administration centre, the aggregated data can be analysed and the information used for smart faming solution e.g., knowing how much fertilizer needs to be used, detecting what harmful insects are living in the farmland.

-Drone is operated with battery power and after receiving command message from administration center, it follows the action described in the command message e.g., modifying monitoring region coverage, coming back to the battery charging station.
+Drone is operated with battery power and after receiving command message from administration centre, it follows the action described in the command message e.g., modifying monitoring region coverage, coming back to the battery charging station.
 If a series of command messages are not delivered to each drone because of communication loss or if the message is delivered well but it malfunctioned then the desired actions are not performed.
 In order to prevent this situation, service transaction mechanism was introduced in the M2M platform.
 This use case is based on service transaction and this additionally introduces policy-based transaction rescheduling mechanism.

-Source
+13.18.2 Source

-REQ-2015-0607R01 Use Case for Agricultural Drone
+Not applicable

-Actors
+13.18.3 Actors

-Drone, which can monitor the condition of farmland and crop and report data to the administration center through M2M platform.
+Drone, which can monitor the condition of farmland and crop and report data to the administration centre through M2M platform.
 It also carry pesticides or fertilizer on the move to spray over the crop.

 M2M Platform, which can manage the resources about drones and receive message from drone and deliver control message to the drone connected via access network.

-Agriculture Monitoring Administration Center (AMC), which receive the data from drones for monitoring farmland and crops and send the command message to each drone for desired action.
+Agriculture Monitoring Administration Centre (AMC), which receive the data from drones for monitoring farmland and crops and send the command message to each drone for desired action.

-Pre-conditions
+13.18.4 Pre-conditions